DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-12-rosserial-tutorial-en.markdown

 }
 ~~~
 This function is needed in the subscriber initialization and prints on the LCD screen the position of the turtle.
 lcd.setCursor(0,0) sets the position of the cursor in the screen.
-Since the 16x2 screen has 16 columns and 2 rows the X position is printed in the fisr row and the Y position on the second row.
+Since the 16x2 screen has 16 columns and 2 rows the X position is printed in the first row and the Y position on the second row.
 The variables turt_msg.x and turt_msg.y contains the X and Y position of the turtle in the simulator.

 ~~~cpp